Oakland-based New Energy Nexus joins Argonne-led public-private alliance to build lithium battery supply chain

 Cerebras and Argonne collaboration leads to fastest AI system

-The world’s fastest AI computer, Cerebras CS-1, is the result of a collaboration between Cerebras Systems, Los Altos, California, which focuses on accelerating artificial intelligence (AI) compute, and the U.S. Department of Energy’s (DOE) Argonne National Laboratory.
+The world’s fastest AI computer, Cerebras CS-1, is the result of a collaboration between Argonne and Cerebras Systems in Los Altos, which focuses on accelerating artificial intelligence compute.
 Argonne was the first national laboratory to deploy the system in 2019 to solve deep learning computational and science problems.
 Deep learning, a subset of AI, allows computer networks to learn from large amounts of unstructured data.

 Argonne-led energy storage consortium technology leads to Sepion startup

 Sepion Technologies in Emeryville was launched using technology developed at the Joint Center for Energy Storage Research (JCESR), one of DOE’s Energy Innovation Hubs.
 Led by Argonne, JCESR is a partnership of national laboratories, universities and industrial firms with more than 150 researchers.
 Its mission is to create materials that can be mixed and matched to build a diversity of next-generation batteries to transform transportation and the electric grid the way lithium-ion batteries transformed consumer electronics.
 JCESR developed a polymer membrane as a component of a novel design for the cells that make up a battery.
 That membrane gave birth to Sepion.